matthewogtong/matthewogtong/README.md

 I am an iOS Developer based in Philadelphia with a background in IT.

 About two and a half years ago, I made the decision to switch career paths and enrolled in Flatiron's Software Engineering Bootcamp.
-Since graduating, I have eagerly applied my newfound knowledge towards pursuing mobile development, where I quickly developed a passion for building and implementing new features in iOS.
+Since graduating, I have eagerly applied my newfound knowledge towards pursuing mobile development, where I quickly developed a passion for building in iOS.

-My skills were first developed during my time at consulting firm called Rave, where I gained valuable experience working on in-house projects and developing solutions for clients.
-I also recently worked on an agile scrum team during my contract role with TIAA, which has helped me strengthen my ability to collaborate and communicate effectively with team members.
+My first position as a developer was at Rave, an IT consulting company where I sharpened my skills working on both in-house projects and client-focused solutions.
+There was my start to gaining in depth knowledge on mobile development.
+I then was offered a contract role by TIAA as an iOS Developer for their mobile application team.
+My time spent on their agile scrum team for the last year has been an invaluable experience.
+During my time there we delivered a new feature that spanned the development life cycle; i.e., project initiation, design, development, testing, and deployment.

-Currently, I enjoy contributing to open source documentation on [Codecademy Docs](https://github.com/Codecademy/docs), and I am constantly motivated to further develop my skills and knowledge in the iOS development field.
+Currently, I have been contributing to the open source documentation on [Codecademy Docs](https://github.com/Codecademy/docs) and working on side projects to expand my portfolio.
+I am eager to take on new challenges and opportunities.

 - 🌱 I’m currently learning: **Firebase and Advanced App Architectures**